Welcome to The Garden

 Our program is entirely play-based and child-led.
 Our yard provides ample opportunity for dramatic play, gross and fine motor activities, creative expression and discovery in a multi-age setting.

-Musical instruments are available throughout the day and a few days a week our Director, Lisa, leads a Music Together enrichment during circle.
+Musical instruments are available throughout the day and a few days a week our Director, Lisa, leads a Music Together enrichment during circle time.

 Our program includes a large variety of sensory activities for kids to explore.